bknowles/chef-fundamentals/slides/introduction/01_slide.md

 # About Best Practices

-This course encompasses what we consider "best practices".
+This course encompasses what are considered "best practices".

 Many things in Chef have multiple approaches.
 We will focus on one, but may mention others for awareness.